 - where denying access is required or authorised by or under Australian law or a court/tribunal order; or

-- a request for access that is frivolous or vexatious.
+- a request for access is frivolous or vexatious.

-Where such grounds or other applicable grounds exist, the School will notify the individual and provide the reasons for the decision.
+Where such grounds or other applicable grounds exist, the School will notify the individual and provide the reasons for the decision and the mechanisms available to complain about the refusal.

 The School may require an individual to verify their identity before providing the information.

-However, children do have rights under the Privacy Act, and in certain circumstances it will be appropriate to obtain consent directly from the student or to deny access to parents/guardians, information relating to their children as it may breach the School’s duty of care to the student.
+However, in certain circumstances it will be appropriate to obtain consent for collection or use of information directly from the student or to deny parents/guardians’ access to information relating to their children in compliance with the School’s duty of care to the student.

 The School may disclose personal information about a person to an overseas recipient, for example to facilitate a student exchange or when organising an overseas excursion.